 What is it?

-Founded in 1989, the FIRST® Robotics Competition (FRC) combines the excitement of sport with the rigours of science and technology.
+The FIRST® Robotics Competition (FRC) is an awe-inspiring STEM Outreach project which combines the excitement of sport with the rigours of science and technology.

 Under strict rules, limited resources, and time limits, teams of students are challenged to raise funds, design a team “brand”, hone teamwork skills, and build and program robots to perform prescribed tasks against a field of competitors.
-It’s as close to “real-world engineering” as a student can get.
 Volunteer professional mentors lend their time and talents to guide each team.